globalise-huygens/nlp-semantic-role-labeling/Code/Multitask learning/README.md

-# Multitask SRL & NER Fine-Tuning Scripts
+# Multitask Learning of SRL & NERC Scripts

 This folder contains the main scripts and utilities used to train multitask models for Semantic Role Labeling (SRL) and Named Entity Recognition (NER) on VOC data.